Steve-Fenton/astro-accelerator/src/pages/features/image-automation.md

 ## Conversion and Resizing

-Your JPEG and PNG images will be converted to WEBP images using the `node ./src/img.js` utility.
+JPEG and PNG images in the `/public/img/` folder will be re-saved with compression to `/public/i/x/`.

+They will also have WEBP alternatives created at different sizes, for use in responsive images.

+You can run this manually using  `node ./src/img.js`.
 By default, this is part of the `npm run dev` script in `package.json` for Astro Boilerplate:

 ```json
 "dev": "node ./src/img.js && astro dev",